awentzonline/nyeat/README.md

 nyeat
 =====
-NEAT + CPPN implemented with numpy and networkx.
+NEAT-ish algorithm and CPPN implemented with numpy and networkx.